Henry Acquah

 Henry Acquah (born 31 August 1965) is a former Ghanaian football forward.

-Career
+Club career

+Acquah began at Sekongi Hasaacas in 1986 and joined Hearts of Oak in 1987.
+He won the Ghana Premier League Top Scorer award during the 1988–89 season.

-Acquah in 1989 played with Hearts of Oak then moved to Germany and played with Preußen Münster in the Second Division while becoming an audience favorite.
+He then moved to Germany in 1989 and played with Preußen Münster in the Second Division while becoming an audience favorite.
 During the time he played to the descent of the club in the then third-class league Westfalen two years later and played 43 club games.

 There followed several years in the lower division clubs SpVgg Marl, VfB Wissen and Alemannia Aachen.
-In 1997, after a year at the Malaysian club Perlis FA, Acquah ended his career.
+In 1997, after two seasons at the Malaysian club Perlis FA, Acquah moved back to Germany and retired after playing for VfL Hamm/Sieg between 1999 and 2001.

+International career

+Acquah debuted for Ghana on 20 June 1986 during the 2–0 friendly loss against Iran.
+He also featured during the 1988 Summer Olympics qualification and the 1990 FIFA World cup qualification (CAF).